An introduction of Vietnamese language

 It is part of the Austroasiatic language family of which it has by far the most speakers (several times as many as the other Austroasiatic languages combined).
 Vietnamese vocabulary has borrowings from Chinese, and it formerly used a modified set ofChinese characters called chữ nôm given vernacular pronunciation.
 The Vietnamese alphabet (quốc ngữ) in use today is a Latin alphabet with additional diacritics for tones, and certain letters.

+Vietnamese vowels are all pronounced with an inherent tone.
 (More formally, diacritics indicate the tone of the entire word, centered on the main vowel or group of vowels, whereas accents qualify the vowel(s).)
 Tones differ in:

 · length (duration)